-An increase of 100 basis points of the value of the underlying impaired asset results in a reduction in the addition to impairment losses on receivables of EUR 0.1 million (2015: EUR 0.3 million).
+An increase of 100 basis points of the value of the underlying collateral of the impaired asset results in a reduction in the addition to impairment losses on receivables of EUR 0.1 million (2016: EUR 0.1 million).
 Another significant element in the impairment of loans and advances to customers is the Loss Incubation Period (LIP).
-In December 2016 this period was 9 months (2015: 9 months).
-An increase of one month in the LIP results in an increase in the addition to impairment losses on receivables of EUR 0.5 million (2015: 0.6 million).
+In December 2017 this period was 8 months (2016: 9 months).
+An increase of one month in the LIP results in an increase in the addition to impairment losses on receivables of EUR 0.5 million (2016: 0.5 million).